 |Rossmann-C||2||Two 2.1 GHz 12-Core AMD 6172||24||192 GB||10 GigE||1 TB|

 |Rossmann-D||4||Two 2.1 GHz 12-Core AMD 6172||24||192 GB||10 GigE||2 TB|

-Rossmann nodes run Red Hat Enterprise Linux 6 (RHEL6) and use Moab Workload Manager 8 and TORQUE Resource Manager 5 as the portable batch system (PBS) for resource and job management.
-Rossmann also runs jobs for BoilerGrid whenever processor cores in it would otherwise be idle.
-The application of operating system patches occurs as security needs dictate.
-All nodes allow for unlimited stack usage, as well as unlimited core dump size (though disk space and server quotas may still be a limiting factor).
+Rossmann nodes ran Red Hat Enterprise Linux 6 (RHEL6) and used Moab Workload Manager 8 and TORQUE Resource Manager 5 as the portable batch system (PBS) for resource and job management.
+Rossmann also ran jobs for BoilerGrid whenever processor cores in it were otherwise idle.